MilowB/DonatelloPyzza/README.md

     TOUCH -> the turtle will touch the cell in front of it to know its type

-Depending on your action, the game can provide you on of the following feedback:
+Depending on your action, the game can provide you one of the following feedback:

     COLLISION -> you just tried to walk in a wall !
     MOVED -> you successfully moved